 Two databases belonging to Alfa Bank were found lying on the internet.
 The first database was dated back to 2014-15 and held the personal data of more than 55,000 customers.
 The database included customers’ names, their contact information, addresses as well as their place of work.
-It was speculated that these databases might have leaked during 2014 when the IT staff of the bank was going through mass layoffs.
+It was speculated that these databases might have leaked in 2014 when the IT staff of the bank was going through mass layoffs.

 Banks must be on their guard more than any other business since they are the custodian of money, which is the most valuable resource in the present times.
 In the case of a successfully deployed cyber attack, the results will be the most devastating.
-Since the foundation of banking lies in trust and credibility with the customers, it is very important to ensure cyber security in banking sector.
+Since the foundation of banking lies in trust and credibility with the customers, it is very important to ensure cyber security in the banking sector.

 - The wave of digitalization: These days, the government is emphasizing ongoing digital.
 This means an increase in the population that is using digital money such as plastic cards and is going cashless.
-Therefore, it becomes important to employ precautionary measures that ensure cybersecurity for protecting your data and privacy.
+Therefore, it becomes important to employ precautionary measures that ensure cyber security for protecting your data and privacy.

 - Financial Loss: When a bank suffers from a cyber attack, not only the bank but also, its customers suffer from financial loss.
 Recovering from this loss can be time-consuming.
 It will involve canceling cards, checking statements as well as confirming other minute details.

 - Your data is no longer yours: cyber security is extremely important when the attackers Once the attackers get a hold of your private data; it can be misused in any manner.
 Your data is sensitive and could reveal a lot of information about what might be leveraged by attackers.

 How to Enhance Cyber Security in the Banking Sector?

 - Bank regulators should be allowed to examine third-party vendors that many credit unions are using these days for technology services.